-Foreclosed: Rehousing the American Dream
+Foreclosed: Rehousing the American Dream is an exploration of new architectural possibilities for cities and

 La propuestas que aparece a continuación es una de las 5 propuestas que se han planteado en diferentes estados de EEUU.